Blendify/blender-manual/trunk/blender_docs/manual/physics/rigid_body/properties.rst

 The *Shape* option determines the collision shape of the object.
 The following Collision Shapes are available:

 Primitive shapes
-   these are best in terms of memory/performance but do not necessarily reflect the actual shape of the object.
+   These are best in terms of memory/performance but do not necessarily reflect the actual shape of the object.
    They are calculated based on the object's bounding box.
    The center of gravity is always in the middle for now.